JakeKrong/ShurikenTactics/README.md

 ---

 ## Core Concept (To be implemented)
-Each turn, the player can:
-- Move or jump within a limited range.
+- Move, jump, or drop to traverse around the platforms to position strategically.
 - Throw a number of **shurikens** that **ricochet** off walls and obstacles.
-- Plan attacks strategically, as **enemies move toward the player** at the end of each turn.
-(Work-in-progress)
+- Plan attacks strategically, as **enemies utilises their variety of movesets** to fight back the player.

-If an enemy reaches the player, the game is over.
+If an enemy damages the player, the game is over.

 The goal is to defeat the enemies by utilising the interplay between **trajectory**, **bouncing angles**, and **positioning**.